bukka/php-fann/README.md

 ```
 Fann installation can be skipped if an RPM for Fedora is used (`libfann` is in the package dependencies).

+If the library is re-installed manually, then all old library file should be removed before re-installing otherwise the old library version could be linked.

 #### Fedora

 The RPM package for PHP FANN is available in Remi's repository: http://rpms.famillecollet.com/